RubyMoney/money-rails/README.md

 end
 ```

-In this case the ```product.bonus``` will return a Money object of GBP
+In this case ```product.bonus``` will return a Money object with GBP as its
 currency, whereas ```product.discount.currency_as_string # => EUR ```

 #### Instance Currencies

-All the previous options do not require any extra model field to hold
+All the previous options do not require any extra model fields to hold
-currency values.
-If you need to provide differrent currency per model
+the currency values.
+If the currency of a field with vary from
-instance, then you need to add a column with the name ```currency```
+once model instance to another, then you should add a column called ```currency```
-in your db table.
-You should specify ```with_model_currency``` as an argument
+to your database table and pass the option ```with_model_currency```
 to the ```monetize``` macro.

-Money-rails will use this knowledge to override the model level and global
+money-rails will use this knowledge to override the model level and global
 default values.
 Non-nil instance currency values also override attribute
 currency values, so they have the highest precedence.